phalcon-orphanage/docs/es-es/di.md

 <a name='di-service-location'></a>

-# Dependency Injection / Service Location
+# Inyector de Dependencias / Localización de Servicios

 <a name='di-explained'></a>

-## DI explained
+## DI explicado

 The following example is a bit long, but it attempts to explain why Phalcon uses service location and dependency injection.
 First, let's assume we are developing a component called `SomeComponent`.
 This performs some task.
 Our component has a dependency, that is a connection to a database.